veracity/veracity-documentation/sections/tenantmanagement/tenantmanagement.md

 Veracity gives you the power to simplify development and deliver an unparalleled experience.
 See the examples below to learn more.

 ### Download use cases
 You can access our use cases in a PDF Format.
+Note that these applications are fictious and SafeTech is a fictious company.
 * [Hot Seating Office Manager](https://veracitycdnprod.blob.core.windows.net/developer/veracitystatic/vtm/Hot%20Seating%20Office%20Manager.pdf) (Veracity-managed)
 * [Health And Safety Tracker](https://veracitycdnprod.blob.core.windows.net/developer/veracitystatic/vtm/Health%20And%20Safety%20Tracker.pdf) (hybrid)
 * [Mall Management Application](https://veracitycdnprod.blob.core.windows.net/developer/veracitystatic/vtm/Mall%20Management%20Application.pdf) (service-managed)

 ### Listen to our podcasts
-For those who prefer to listen, we have prepared podcasts discussing the applications of the fictional SafeTech Solutions company:
+For those who prefer to listen, we have prepared podcasts discussing the applications of the fictious SafeTech Solutions company:
 * [Health and Safety Tracker app](https://veracitycdnprod.blob.core.windows.net/developer/veracitystatic/vtm/VTMCaseStudy.wav)
 * [Comparison of SafeTech Solutions apps](https://veracitycdnprod.blob.core.windows.net/developer/veracitystatic/vtm/ComparingSafeTechApps.wav)